wenzeslaus/dissertation-presentation/README.md

 Petras, V., Newcomb, D. J. & Mitasova, H. “Generalized 3D fragmentation index derived from lidar point clouds”.
 Open Geospatial Data, Software and Standards 2.1 (2017), p.
 9.

+### Dissertation

+For the yet unpublished material, cite the dissertation:

+Petras, V. (2018).
+Geospatial analytics for point clouds in an open science framework (Doctoral dissertation) [to be published]

+## Repository Management

-## Creating one PNG from PDF document
+## Creating One PNG from a PDF Document

 Using ImageMagic (version 6 syntax) in command line (unix-like):